-Students must maintain a minimum cumulative GPA of 3.25 in order to remain in the prePhD concentration.
+Students must maintain a minimum cumulative GPA of 3.25 in order to remain in the prePh.D. concentration.

 Students who do not finish PSY 620(1) with at least a B+ grade will not be able to continue in the prePh.D. concentration.
-Students wishing to enter the prePh.D. concentration need to apply to the concentration by the end of PSY 550 if they are in the 16-months track and by the end of PSY 560 if they are in the 26 months track with filling out an application form provided by the registrar's office as well as a small portfolio of writing samples submitted to the program director.
+Students wishing to enter the prePh.D. concentration need to apply to the concentration by the end of PSY 550 if they are in the 16-months track and by the end of PSY 560 if they are in the 26 months track by informing the program director and submitting a small portfolio of writing samples submitted to the program director.